eriser/OpenGain/README.md

 # OpenGain
-An open source audio plugin using JUCE
+An in progress open source audio plugin using JUCE